Here is a lovely 7 km walk around Archennes, ideal for a weekend afternoon, and suitable for children, although not for buggies.

 The path continues along the side of the railway, and the hedgerows were packed with comfrey in full flower, which was very popular with the bees.

 and then crosses a wide stream (or a narrow river) called the Traig.
 While resting on the bridge I heard the call of a kingfisher (a short, sharp whistle) and then was delighted to see it as it flashed downstream and under the bridge.
 I love seeing these gorgeous birds, which even on the dullest day bring a touch of glamour with their bright blue and orange plumage.
-If you have no idea what I’m talking about, here’s a photo of one (courtesy Andreas Trepte).

 The path then climbs up through a heavily wooded area, where I was happy to see buzzards, a sparrowhawk, green and great spotted woodpeckers, and various species of butterfly.